May 4 Annual Commemoration: 45th Anniversary

 Although I was far from Kent, Ohio, my heart flew here in an instant when I heard the shocking news that four members of my generation had been killed on their campus.
 I certainly could not have imagined that 45 years later, I would be president of the university that holds such an indelible place in American history and such a vivid and visceral personal place in my mind and heart.

-Then as now, I believe our community has a solemn and enduring responsibility to honor the promising, young lives we lost; to powerfully and accurately share our unique history; and to teach the painful lessons of that day — through our superb Center for Applied Conflict Management; through our world-class May 4 Visitors Center; through the efforts of our dedicated faculty, staff and alumni; and through the continuing commitment of the Task Force.
+Then as now, I believe our community has a solemn and enduring responsibility to honor the promising, young lives we lost; to powerfully and accurately share our unique history; and to teach the painful lessons of that day — through our superb School of Peace and Conflict Studies; through our world-class May 4 Visitors Center; through the efforts of our dedicated faculty, staff and alumni; and through the continuing commitment of the Task Force.

 About 72 hours ago, I was inaugurated as Kent State University’s 12th president.
 As part of my inaugural address, I noted that as Kent State pursues an incredibly bright future, we will continue to honor our past — because it is not only the right thing to do; but also our moral and ethical obligation to share the 45-year-old lessons of May 4 with a world that remains troubled — torn by war and filled with injustice.